chrisduvivier/cub3D/README.md

     - Map's validity (DONE)
     - Sprite position (DONE)
 - Colision: walking towards wall sometime leads to go over them and to see the outside.
 (SEEMS TO BE RESOLVED)
+- Quit the program CLEANLY through ESC KEY, RED CROSS
+- COVER ALL ERROR: If any misconfiguration of any kind is encountered in the file, the program must exit properly and return "Error\n" followed by an explicit error message of your choice.